stawirej/fest/README.md

 # README #

-Deprecated test framework.
-Use AssertJ instead.
+Project contains learning tests with various examples for FEST.

+NOTE: This framework is OBSOLETE!
+Use AssertJ instead: https://bitbucket.org/piotrstawirej/assertj